 The apical pulse is a pulse site on the left side of the chest over the pointed end, or apex, of the heart.
-A doctor might palpate or listen to the apical pulse when evaluating a person’s heart health.
+It can indicate potential issues with a person’s heart health.

 The pulse, or heart rate, is an important indicator of health.
 A person can feel their pulse on the inside of their neck, at the base of their wrist, and even in between their toes.

 An irregular apical pulse may indicate an underlying heart condition.
 However, a doctor cannot make an official diagnosis based on a person’s apical pulse alone.